Jeep Liberty: First generation (KJ; 2001–2007)

 2005–2007 Jeep Liberty.
 This model was produced between July 2004 and June 2007.

 Inspired by styling from the Dakar and Jeepster concept vehicles, the Liberty replaced the discontinued Jeep Cherokee.

 The Liberty was the first Jeep vehicle to use rack and pinion steering, and was the first Jeep to use the two then-new PowerTech engines; the 150 hp 2.4 L straight-4, which was discontinued in 2006, and the 210 hp 3.7 L V6, as well as a short-lived 2.8 L VM Motori turbo diesel (2005-2006 only).
 The Liberty was also the first Jeep vehicle to use an independent front suspension since the 1963-1965 Jeep Wagoneer.

 Three trim levels were initially offered; Limited, Renegade and the base Sport.
 All were made available with either 2WD or 4WD.
 In 2005, all models received a minor facelift.
 The 2005, 2006 Renegade and 2005 Rocky Mountain Edition Liberties received an exclusive flat hood and taller grille.
-In 2007, the Renegade trim level was replaced with the Latitude and lost the Renegade trim's unique hood and grill.
+In 2007, the Renegade trim level was replaced with the Latitude and lost the Renegade trim's unique hood and grille.
 The Liberty was nominated for the North American Truck of the Year award for 2002, though safety recalls persisted.